iturdikulov/notes/Git.md

 Git will do a fast-forward merge, which means that it will simply move the HEAD pointer from B to E, and we don't need to create a new merge commit.

+In Git, a `tree` object represents a ==directory==, and a `blob` object represents a file.
+These objects are fundamental to how Git stores and manages data.
+The `tree` object does not contain the file data itself but references `blob` objects that do.

 Get details of repository object (by commit hash)
 <br class="f">
+`git cat-file` is a plumbing command that allows users to view the content of Git objects like commits, blobs, trees, and tags.
 `git cat-file -p [commit hash]`

 What `.git/refs/heads/main` this file contains?